codingstudios/Newspool/showcase/ideas.md

+# Ideas
+Ideas for this project, feel free to create an issue to suggest any features.
+Ideas that will not be implemented may have a solution for it !

-## Ideas that will be implemented soon
+## Features/Ideas that will be implemented soon
 - Well Documented Setup Process (Reason: No time for that, sorry)
 - Search for topics, titles (In queue)

-## Ideas that will not be implemented
+## Features that will not be implemented
 - Voice Over - Text to Speech (Reason: May not work on some browsers)
   - You can actually add the function by yourself:
     ```js